chataignault/numerics/ieeextreme19/ladder.md

 ```math
 m(n, k) = \begin{pmatrix} l \\ n - l \end{pmatrix}
 ```
+(picking the location for the `1`'s).

-While each digit have probability one-half of occurring from the random generator (empirically verified), the probability of sampling a valid sequence is not uniform.
+While each digit have probability one-half of occurring from the random generator (empirically verified), the probability of sampling a valid sequence is not uniform among the possible sequences (intuitively, it is easier to produce a sequence that is shorter).

 One can compute it from the state-graph of generating a valid sequence.